bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

 * Recursion is not allowed.

 * Sets have reference equality semantics and can be stored in other sets.

+* Lists and other mutable values may be stored in sets and in dictionary keys once they are frozen.

 * Modifying a collection during iteration is an error.
 You can avoid the error by iterating over a copy of the collection, e.g.